Eventual-Inc/Daft/docs-v2/core_concepts.md

 # Core Concepts

 !!! failure "todo(docs): Created a mega Core Concepts page to improve user journey.
 Right now `toc_depth=3` for visibility into subheadings, but are there now too many subheadings?
-Can we condense some sections?
+Can we combine/condense some sections?
 My concern is that `toc_depth=2` is not informative unless we turn off `toc.integrate` and have a right-hand menu for all the subheadings."

 Learn about the core concepts that Daft is built on!